rhys-vdw/dirty-boy/README.md

 ![Usage](./Assets~/usage.png)

-Saving the project after marking as object dirty will cause Unity to reserialize it.
+Saving the project after marking an object dirty will cause Unity to reserialize it.

 ### ScriptableObject script watcher